Warnakala/blender-studio-tools/asset-pipeline/README.md

 To define a Task Layer import:

 ```
+import bpy

 from asset_pipeline.api import (
     AssetTransferMapping,
     TaskLayer,
 )
 ```

-And declare a TaskLayer class:
+And declare a TaskLayer class that Inherits from TaskLayer:

 ```
 class RiggingTaskLayer(TaskLayer):